alesti/cluster-in-a-box/tools.md

 I really like my new marking tool, a steel needle.
 Very thin line for accurate cuts.
 Use a good square to run the marks.

-The cut of an circular saw blade is about 2mm wide - so think twice on which side of the mark you will do the cut ; cut always on the opposite side of the mark of the piece you will use.
+The cut of an circular saw blade is about 2mm wide - so think twice on which side of the mark you will do the cut ; cut always on the 'scrap' part of the mark and not in the actual piece you will use.

 To measure the right lenght i used a tape measure.
 Its more accurate while it has its own limit stop at one end and its more easy to handle in a confined space